 Click on the image below to find out more about the Makaton sign language support available to our guests staying at The Dairy, including an introductory video from Diane of Cottage in the Dales, using Makaton sign language.

 Wikepedia : Autism friendly means being aware of social engagement and environmental factors affecting people on the autism spectrum, with modifications to communication methods and physical space to better suit individual's unique and special needs.

 Cottage in the Dales has applied to The National Autistic Society for their Autism Friendly Award.
+This has been delayed due to the COVID-19 pandemic, so we are unable to find out the progress of our application.
+But there's no rush!
 Find out more by clicking on the image below.